-The Health Science Department is home to nearly 600 undergraduate and graduate students, 9 full-time, and approximately 40 part-time faculty members.
+The Health Science Department is home to nearly 600 undergraduate and graduate students, 11 full-time, 4 full-timne lecturers and approximately 35 part-time faculty members.
 Students and faculty are representative of the university's diverse population reflecting a wide range of ages, cultural backgrounds, and life experiences.
 Faculty members are dedicated to teaching, scholarship, and service.
 Faculty members strive to develop responsible and knowledgeable graduates capable of addressing social and public health problems.
 The department maintains a strong commitment to research through individual and collaborative efforts.
 Additionally, faculty members provide visionary leadership for local, statewide, and national professional organizations, governmental agencies, voluntary, and community based organizations.

 The Graduate Program is undergoing the renewal of its accreditation.
 All stakeholders are asked to submit any input directly to the Accrediting body (CEPH).
 Please click here for notice and instructions for commenting.
 The deadline for submitting third party comments is April 7, 2015

 The options in Community Health and School Health within the Health Science Department require no special admission procedures.

 All freshman students entering CSULB should begin preparing for their first semester of study by taking the Mathematics and English Placement Tests (ELM and EPT) offered by the University.
 In addition to completing GE requirements prior to entering CSULB, transfer students should consult the CSULB catalog for lower division courses that may be taken at a community college.
 Please refer to the Department for possible updates.
 Registration for fall classes begins with the Student Orientation, Advising, and Registration (SOAR) program.
 A SOAR brochure will be mailed to admitted students.

 Scholarship Information and Financial Support

 The Health Science Department welcomes this year's 2014-2015 entering students.
 Best wishes for a rewarding and successful academic year.